Residential & Day Treatment Programs

-- Cummings Cottage: Cummings PRTF is 9 bed unlocked and staff secure treatment facility designed to treat adolescent females ages 12-17.
+- Cummings Cottage: Cummings PRTF is 9 bed unlocked and staff secure treatment facility designed to treat co-ed adolescents ages 12-17.

 Level III Residential Treatment

-Green Cottage and Earle Cottage are both residential treatment programs at Eliada Homes that are well suited for adolescents who may not need as intensive and restrictive services as Eliada’s Psychiatric Residential Treatment Facility (PRTF) cottages.
-Both cottages are small, home-like, four-bed residences for adolescents ages 13-17.
+Green Cottage, Reuter Cottage, and Earle Cottage are all residential treatment programs at Eliada Homes that are well suited for adolescents who may not need as intensive and restrictive services as Eliada’s Psychiatric Residential Treatment Facility (PRTF) cottages.
+All cottages are small, home-like, four-bed residences for adolescents ages 12-17.
 These residential programs act as a stepping stone for children before returning to their home communities.

-- Life Skills Groups: Youth learn daily life skills to help them manage their hygiene, health, and home life in weekly skills training.
+- Life Skills: Youth learn daily life skills to help them manage their hygiene, health, and home life in weekly skills training.

-- Community Engagement: Youth engage in community service and activities in their local community through volunteer projects at non-profits, sports and yoga clubs, and special field trips.
+- Community Engagement: Youth engage in community service and activities in their local community.

 Education while in Level III